Get Relief From Uncontrollable Asthma

 Indicated for eosinophilic asthma, eosinophilic granulomatosis with polyangiitis (EGPA), hypereosinophilic syndrome (HES), and chronic rhinosinusitis with nasal polyps (CRSwNP).
 Mepolizumab also works by reducing the number of eosinophils.
 Mepolizumab is usually injected every 4 weeks.

-Biologic treatment for asthma in Uptown New Orleans
+Asthma biologic treatment in Uptown New Orleans

 Biologic treatment for asthma can provide you relief when your asthma doesn’t respond to standard therapies.
 Dr. Mehta has a reputation for developing strong relationships with her patients and being exceptionally attentive to their needs and concerns.